 While your onions are sautéing, pour your can of diced tomatoes (regular, unsalted, roasted, whatever you have in your pantry!) into the crockpot.

-Now add those cinnamon sticks, yep, .
+Now add those cinnamon sticks, yep, cinnamon sticks.
 Isn’t it beautiful!?
 Okay, I admit I get a bit strange about these things.

 Take all of that goodness and pour it over your meat in the crockpot, scraping the pan to get every last beautiful morsel.

-Next add your fresh parsley.
-Don’t have fresh, don’t worry just toss in a small handful of dried.
+Next add fresh parsley.
+Don’t have fresh? don’t worry just toss in a small handful of dried.

-These next few items are optional, but they sure do add some great nutrition and fiber to your chili!
-The great part is you won’t even see or taste them as it cooks into the chili.
+These next few items are optional, but they sure do add some great nutrition and fiber to your chili, sneaking some nutrient veggies in for picky eaters!
+The great part is they will not see or taste them as it cooks into the chili.

 We’ll start with zucchini, I grated one medium sized zucchini.

-Next add your shredded carrots (if desired) or try shredded butternut squash and/or pumpkin puree!
+Shredded carrots (if desired) or try shredded butternut squash and/or 1 cup pumpkin puree!

 Oh and don’t forget the bay leaf, I somehow missed taking a picture of that, but it’s in there!
 Just one!

-Okay, what’s next in this wonderful chili?
 That’s it, now stir it all around and place the lid on the crock pot or soup pot, set the crockpot on low for 4-6 hours (it can go longer if needed, just add a ½ cup of additional water before covering it) or if doing on your stovetop, simmer on low for 3-4 hours, if it starts drying out, just add a ½ cup of hot water and stir it in.
+You may also cook on high for 4 hours.

 I had some leftover barbecue brisket, so decided to dice that and toss that in also; I’m trying to be better about utilizing my leftovers instead of throwing them out after they have turned into science experiments in my refrigerator.